Annual Report of Receipt of Honoraria

 Outside Activity Request Form

-Also, attached is the "Outside Activity Request Form" which is used to report outside employment (more than $1,000), or for serving as a director or officer of a profit-making corporation, or serving in an elected or appointed public office (e.g., a school board member).
-All such requests are subject to approval by the President's designee (Olga Dais).
-If you have previously submitted an "Outside Activity Request Form" you do not have to submit another form.
-You do not have to submit for previously reported positions.
+Also, attached is the “Outside Activity Request Form” which is used to report outside employment (more than $1,000), or for serving as a director or officer of a profit-making corporation, or serving in an elected or appointed public office (e.g., a school board member).
+All such requests are subject to approval by the President’s designee (Qiana Watson, Esq.).
+You must ask for approval before you begin to work/perform any outside activity.
+If you have previously submitted an “Outside Activity Request Form” you do not have to submit another form.
+You do not have to submit a new form for previously reported positions.